 Interviews are conducted on a Saturday for a half a day.
 The session includes an introduction, overview of the program, and campus tour.
 Students must complete an oral interview and a written portion which includes 2-3 essay questions.

-Will I be bound to Chatham if I am accepted for priority?
+- Will I be bound to Chatham if I am accepted?

 There is a financial commitment of a non-refundable deposit of $500 to secure a seat.